cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -std=c90

-it is a bit confusing not to have a fixed version of the standard to comply to, so don't use it
+it is a bit confusing not to have a fixed version of the standard to comply to, so just use std instead.

 ## pedantic

+give warnings for code that does not comply with c1x standard:

             gcc -std=c1x -pedantic

-give warnings for code that does not comply with c1x standard this does not mean *FULL* complience, but greatly increases complience there is currently no full complience check in `gcc`
+this does not mean *FULL* complience, but greatly increases complience

+there is currently no full complience check in `gcc`

+give errors instead of warnings:

             gcc -std=c1x -pedantic-errors

-give errors instead of warnings

 ## march

-optimizes code to given cpu (arch is for archtecture) may use instructions only available to given cpu
+optimizes code to given cpu (arch is for archtecture)

+may use instructions only available to given cpu

+optimize for currrent compiling machine:

                 gcc -march=native

-optimize for currrent compiling machine
+strict 80386 instruction set. old, compatible, used on almost all desktops and laptops:

                 gcc -march=i386

-80386 instruction set. old, compatible, used on almost all desktops and laptops
+Arm v.7, used on mobiles today:

                 gcc -march=armv7
-Arm v.7, used on mobiles today

 ## optimization